Kro9w/CBLEL-Prep-Companion/README.md

 # CBLEL PREP-Companion

 A daily routine, checklist, and Pomodoro app for the upcoming Computer Based Licensure Examination for Librarians (CBLEL).
-Built with React, Vite, and TypeScript.

 I hope this apps help you to keep you focused, disciplined, and on track.